The Medium Discourses

 26. “Monk, if you cultivate these samādhis of utmost goodness, you’ll surely attain one of two fruits.
 You might attain ultimate knowledge in the present life, or you might instead become a non-returner with some remainder.”

 27. Hearing what the Buddha taught, that monk well accepted and well retained it.
 He then rose from his seat, bowed his head at the Buddha’s feet, circled him three times, and left.
 Having accepted and retained the Buddha’s instructions, he went to live alone in seclusion, his mind wasn’t careless, and he cultivated diligence.
 As a result of living alone in seclusion, not being careless, and cultivating diligence, he became a clansman.
-He shaved off his beard and hair, put on the reddish-brown robes, became faithful, left home, went homeless, and trained on the path.
+He shaved off his hair and beard, put on the reddish-brown robes, became a believer, and left home to train on the path in homelessness.

-28. It was only when the unsurpassed religious practice was finished that he accomplished and dwelt in his own knowledge, perception, and realization: ‘Birth has been ended, the religious practice has been established, the task has been accomplished.
-I truly know that I’m no longer subject to existence.’
+28. It was only when the unsurpassed religious practice was finished that he accomplished and dwelt in his own knowledge, awakening, and direct experience.
+He truly knew: ‘Birth has been ended, the religious practice has been established, the task has been accomplished, and I will not again be subject to existence.’
 After knowing the Dharma, that venerable became an arhat.

 29. The Buddha spoke thus.
 Those monks who heard what the Buddha taught rejoiced and approved.